AlexHnydiuk/laracent/README.md

 ## Changenotes
 - predis/predis removed from dependencies
-- Removed all code, connected to Redis
+- Removed all code, related to Redis
-- Updated public function's code accordingly to new  version of Centrifugo API
+- Updated public functions code in accordance with new version of Centrifugo API

 ## Requirements